Billythecrescent/DrugBank_helper/README.md

 Usage:
 Python DrugBank_spider4.0.py [indication_name] [format]

-indication_name: \\
+indication_name:

-  the name of the disease to be searched, with a space to split if multiple indications are needed. \\
+&nbsp&nbsp  the name of the disease to be searched, with a space to split if multiple indications are needed.

-  for example: \\
+&nbsp&nbsp  for example:

-  lung_cancer intestine_cancer \\
+&nbsp&nbsp  lung_cancer intestine_cancer

 format:

 **csv**:

-  If you want to output .csv format file.
+&nbsp&nbsp  If you want to output .csv format file.

 **txt**:

-  If you want to output .txt format file.
+&nbsp&nbsp  If you want to output .txt format file.

 Case example:

 Python DrugBank_spider4.0.py lung_cancer txt